michalsnik/aos/README.md

 npm install
 ```

-And run gulp, to start localhost with livereload:
+And run gulp, to start localhost with livereload and tests:

 ```
 gulp